 Sharing Your 411

 The people who experience the greatest success using the 411 understand that they can’t do it alone.
 If you want to commit yourself to achieving your goals, you should seek out an accountability partner to run through your 411 with you weekly.

 Ideally, the person who holds you accountable should have a stake in your success—they should want and need you to succeed.
 The more involved they are, the more they’ll challenge your success and failures and work with you to find solutions to the problems you encounter.

-At the start of each meeting, the first thing you should run through with your accountability partner are your personal goals.
+At the start of each meeting, the first thing you should run through with your accountability partner is your personal goals.
 When we begin tracking our goals on our 411, our personal goals are usually the first thing to be overlooked.
 But our personal goals work in tandem with our professional goals.
 They’re two halves of a whole you.
-When we succeed on the home-front, we’re freed to focus on the work-front.
+When we succeed on the home front, we’re freed to focus on the work-front.
 When we succeed in our work, our personal lives should be enhanced.